fys4220/fys4220.github.io/fys4220-jbook/part-exercises/exercises_your_first_fpga_project.md

       );
     end entity ex1;

-architecture top_level of ex1 is
+architecture rtl of ex1 is

 begin